Dee Hart

-Demetrius "Dee" Hart (born August 16, 1992) is an American football running back.
+Demetrius "Dee" Hart (born August 16, 1992) is an American former professional football running back.
 He played college football at Alabama and Colorado State.

 High school

 Hart attended Dr. Phillips High School in Orlando, Florida, where he played football and ran track.
 He was teammates with Ha Ha Clinton-Dix and earned a 2010 USA Today High School All-American nomination, the Class 6A Player of the Year award from Florida Dairy Farmers and was the runner-up for Mr. Football.
 Hart graduated early in January 2010 after setting 23 school records, as well as the Florida high school state record for touchdowns in a season (50).
 Hart also won the 2010 Hall Trophy for the best High School football player in the nation.

 In track & field, Hart competed as a sprinter and long jumper during his sophomore season.
 He posted bests of 11.19 seconds in the 100-meter dash, 23.28 seconds in the 200-meter dash and 6.82 meters (22-3) in the long jump, but still was not the fastest.